Sergiocp21/MonkeBot/README.md

+### NEW UPDATE!

+> Previously, my bot was powered by the OpenAI API, but I’ve switched to Google AI Studio because it provides a free plan.
+This shift allows for a more flexible and cost-efficient solution while maintaining the performance and capabilities of the bot.

 # What is MonkeBot?

 • MonkeBot was created with the aim of offering various interactive and entertaining functionalities on Discord servers.